iftikhar8/thesis/chapters/applied/docs/proposal.md

 #### PLD
 Their pelagic larval stage lasts up to 60 days (Heemstra and Randall 1993; Richardson and Gold 1997) Medium-to large-bodied groupers range from 30–80 days.
 I have contacted Dave Harasti (emailed 7/3), asking for more information, fingers crossed they have unpublished otolith data.
-I will also enquire with Jeff Leis once I hear back from Dave.

 #### Spawning
 Adults generally inhabit coastal rocky reefs and offshore coral reefs.